Edictum

 Network-level attacks

 Edictum does not inspect network traffic, enforce TLS, or block connections.
-If a tool makes an HTTP request, Edictum can check the domain via sandbox contracts (allows.domains), but it cannot enforce network-level properties like encryption in transit, certificate pinning, or packet inspection.
+If a tool makes an HTTP request, Edictum can check the domain via sandbox rulesets (allows.domains), but it cannot enforce network-level properties like encryption in transit, certificate pinning, or packet inspection.

 What to use instead: Network policies (Kubernetes NetworkPolicy, cloud security groups), service meshes (Istio, Linkerd), or Web Application Firewalls (WAFs).